-Vermicompost is a combination of worm waste (vermicastings) and the broken down organic matter in the worm bin.
-It's much like the material you'd end up with in a typical compost bin, where the original contents break down over time, but with a bit of worm poo mixed in for extra nutrients.
+- Vermicompost.
+This is a combination of worm waste (vermicastings) and the broken down organic matter in the worm bin.
+It's much like the material you'd end up within a typical compost bin, where the original contents break down over time, but with a bit of worm poo mixed in for extra nutrients.

-Vermicastings refer to the waste produced by the worms.
-Pure worm poo, with no additional organic material.
+- Vermicastings.
+This refers to the waste produced by the worms.
+Pure worm poo with no additional organic material.
 Vermicastings are dark brown (almost black) and look like dark, rich, crumbly soil.
-They contain plenty of nutrition, yet are gentle enough to be used on plants immediately.
-You can sort the vermicastings from the rest of the contents of your worm bin, or you can simply allow the worms to completely break down the contents of a bin.
-The worms won't survive long once the bin contains pure worm castings, so you'll either want to set up a new bin for them as soon as you can, or plan on purchasing new worms.
+They contain plenty of nutrition yet are gentle enough to be used on plants immediately.
+You can sort the vermicastings from the rest of the contents of your worm bin or you can simply allow the worms to completely break down the contents of a bin.
+The worms won't survive long once the bin contains pure worm castings, so you'll either want to set up a new bin for them as soon as you can or plan on purchasing new worms.

 You can put the vermicompost or vermicastings to use in several ways.
 You may topdress houseplants with it, or add it to planting holes when transplanting.
 You might want to add it to your seed starting or potting soil mix to increase the nutrient content.
-Another great way to put them to use is to make your own all-natural liquid fertilizer with them, and this article will explain how to do that.
+Another great way to put them to use is to make your own all-natural liquid fertilizer with them.

 Benefits of Vermicompost Tea

 There are a few ways you can go about brewing vermicompost tea.
-The one that will result in the highest amount of beneficial microbes is actively aerated compost tea, which means that you add your vermicompost (in a linen or fine mesh bag) to a bucket of water with an air pump installed, and you let the air pump continuously aerate the water/vermicompost for at least twenty-four hours.
+The one that will result in the highest amount of beneficial microbes is actively aerated compost tea, which means that you add your vermicompost (in a linen or fine mesh bag) to a bucket of water with an air pump installed.
+Then, let the air pump continuously aerate the water/vermicompost for at least 24 hours.
 This is a fantastic method, and many gardeners highly recommend it.

 There is another way to make compost tea.
 This method simply requires you to steep vermicompost in a container of water overnight.

-One way to do this is to simply add about a quarter cup of vermicompost or vermicastings to a gallon of water, then strain the vermicompost by pouring the mixture through a fine sieve or filter.
+One way to do this is to simply add about 1/4 cup of vermicompost or vermicastings to a gallon of water, then strain the vermicompost by pouring the mixture through a fine sieve or filter.

-An even easier way to steep some vermicompost tea is to put a quarter cup of vermicompost into a paper coffee filter, and tie it closed tightly with cotton twine.
-Then, simply add this to a one gallon watering can or bucket, fill the can with water, and let it sit overnight.
+An even easier way to steep some vermicompost tea is to put 1/4 cup of vermicompost into a paper coffee filter and tie it closed tightly with cotton twine.
+Then, simply add this to a one-gallon watering can or bucket, fill the can with water, and let it sit overnight.
 When you're ready to use it, simply toss the bag into the compost pile.

 To get some of the benefits of aeration, you can try stirring the mixture every once in a while, but it's not the end of the world if you don't do so.
 Letting it steep overnight provides you with a light brown vermicompost tea that you can then immediately use on any plant, indoors or out.

-During the active growing season, feed houseplants weekly to every ten days with this tea, and feed veggies and herbs in your outdoor garden at least once a week with it.
+During the active growing season, feed houseplants weekly to every 10 days with this tea, and feed veggies and herbs in your outdoor garden at least once a week with it.
 You really can't overdo it.
-You can also put this tea into a spray bottle or hose-end sprayer and give your plants a nice foliar feed with it; some gardeners swear that issues such as powdery mildew are reduced if you use vermicompost tea in this way.
+You can also put this tea into a spray bottle or hose-end sprayer and give your plants a nice foliar feed with it.
+Some gardeners swear that issues such as powdery mildew are reduced if you use vermicompost tea in this way.